Collaborate with Power BI in Microsoft Teams, Outlook, and Office

 - URL filters aren't supported with the Power BI tab for Microsoft Teams.

-- In national clouds, the new Power BI tab isn't available.
+- In other national clouds, the new Power BI tab isn't available.
 An older version might be available that doesn't support the new workspace experience or reports in Power BI apps.

 - After you save the tab, you can't change the tab name through the tab settings.
 Use the Rename option to change it.